Constipation Awareness Month

 - Unintentional weight loss

 Lifestyle and dietary changes are often successful in both the prevention and treatment of constipation.
 They include:

 - Drinking adequate amounts of water to stay hydrated

 - Reducing potentially constipation-causing foods, such as meat, dairy, processed foods, alcohol and caffeine

 - Not delaying or ignoring the urge to use the bathroom

 If these changes are not effective, your doctor may recommend medication or surgery, depending on the underlying cause of your constipation.

-GastroIntestinal Specialists, A.M.C., treat multiple conditions and diseases of the GI tract.
+The physicians at GastroIntestinal Specialists, A.M.C., treat multiple conditions and diseases of the GI tract.
 Our Board-Certified physicians have over 150 years of combined experience in providing quality care you can trust.
 To schedule an appointment, call (318) 631-9121 or click here.